<img alt="" src="https://secure.dump4barn.com/213374.png" style="display:none;">

 • Meet minimum safeguards related to social conditions and human rights

-Transparency act (Åpenhetsloven)
+The Transparency Act (Åpenhetsloven)

 The purpose of the Transparency Act is twofold.
 It promotes respect for fundamental human rights and decent working conditions in the production of goods and services and gives the public access to information about how organizationses prevent and address adverse impacts in their own operations, supply chains, and organizations relationships.